Project-Code-Recipe-Generator/Recipe-Generator/readme.md

 # Recipe Generator Project Setup Guide - Spring'24

 Hello!
 Welcome to the Recipe Generator Project for Spring'24.
-This guide will walk you through cloning the repository and setting up your development environment.
+This guide will walk you through cloning the repository, working on your own branch and setting up your development environment.
+Please make sure to read through the whole guide once before you start working through the steps.

 ## Project Managers